khyeyoon/Video-Super-Resolution/README.md

     ├── ...

-# Result of training with custom dataset : cartoon, video
+# Result of training with Self-collection dataset : cartoon, video

+You can check the result video through the link below

 [![Video Label](./demo.PNG)](https://youtu.be/q_T_8wexDy8)